fireflycons/Invoke-SqlExecute/docs/en-US/Invoke-SqlExecute.md

 If set, and multiple input files or connection strings are specified, then run on multiple threads.
 Useful to push the same script to multiple instances simultaneously.

+Combine with -ConsoleMessageHandler to facilitate the collation of messages coming from multiple script executions simultaneously.

 - One connection string, multiple input files: Run all files on this connection.
 Use :CONNECT in the input files to redirect to other instances.
 - Multiple connection strings, one input file or -Query: Run the input against all connections.
 - Equal number of connection strings and input files: Run each input against corresponding connection.